 Westgate Avenue

-Westgate was a 1905 townsite so-named because it abutted the west gate of “Soldiers’ Home” – today’s VA campus.
+A good chunk of Brentwood originated as a 1905 townsite called Westgate, so-named because it abutted the west gate of “Soldiers’ Home” – today’s VA campus.
 (That gate is still there at present-day Bringham Avenue.)
-700 acres in size, Westgate was owned by the Santa Monica Land and Water Company, whose officers included ubiquitous Santa Monica developer Robert C. Gillis (see Adelaide Drive); Roy Jones, whose father Senator John P. Jones cofounded Santa Monica; and Jones’s cousin Harry Gorham, who has a namesake street here.
-The district of Westgate was annexed by the City of Los Angeles in 1916; to avoid duplications with existing L.A. streets, Westgate’s Chelsea Street (below Montana) and Jefferson Avenue (above Montana) were renamed Westgate Avenue in 1917.
+700 acres in size, Westgate was owned by the Santa Monica Land and Water Company, whose officers included ubiquitous Santa Monica developer Robert C. Gillis (see Adelaide Drive for a brief bio); Roy Jones, whose father Senator John P. Jones cofounded Santa Monica; and Jones’s cousin Harry Gorham, who has a namesake street here.
+The district of Westgate was annexed by the City of Los Angeles in 1915; to avoid duplications with existing L.A. streets, Westgate’s Chelsea Street (below Montana) and Jefferson Avenue (above Montana) were renamed Westgate Avenue in 1917.